kdavie/yammer.net/README.md

 }
 </code></pre>

 <p>The Yammer.ApiWrapper.PostMessage member accepts a list of attachments.
-This list should be a string of paths to attach with the message.
-The follow is the complete source for the example console app used to illustrate these steps:</p>
+This list should be a string of paths to attach with the message.</p>

+<p>The following is the complete source for the example console app used to illustrate these steps:</p>

 <pre><code>using System;
 using System.Collections.Generic;